- Arts and Design»

 29. Drink Can Tinwork

-These candle stick almost have an embossed leather look to them.
-See how they are made by going to Me Making Do for the directions.
+Beautiful luminaries made from tin cans.
+See how they are made by going to Crafts Unleashed for the directions.

 31. Easter Bouquet Holder